gvwilson/thirdbit/_posts/2015/2015-06-26-training-lessons.md

       we charge $20-50 per person for our workshops primarily because it cuts the no-show rate from 25-30% down to 5-10%.
       In that light,
-      a similar threshold for instructor training doesn't seem unreasonable...
+      a similar threshold for instructor training doesn't seem unreasonable…
     </p>
   </dd>
 </dl>